jeffhandley/strickland/docs/Composition/each.md

 * `each`: The array of validation results produced during validation

-The `each` validator adds an `eacg` property to the validation result that provides the detailed validation results of each validator that was validated in the array of validators.
+The `each` validator adds an `each` property to the validation result that provides the detailed validation results of each validator that was validated in the array of validators.
 The validation result property is named `each` to match the name of the validator (this is a common pattern in Strickland).

 ## Usage